 Question: My neighbor is doing something that isn’t allowed in the subdivision by covenants and restrictions, can the county help me enforce these issues?

 Answer: No. The County does not have the authority to enforce Covenants, Conditions, and Restrictions.
 These are private restrictions between the subdivision and its property owners.

 Question: Is my home in the floodplain?

-Answer: Please contact the Certified Floodplain Manager at 406-322-8055 for more information or visit the FEMA Flood Map Service Center online.
+Answer: Please contact the Stillwater County Certified Floodplain Manager at 406-322-8055 for more information or visit the FEMA Flood Map Service Center online.